 Applications will be reviewed by the Field Camp Committee in February and March.
 Decisions will be announced in April and funds will be released when completed award packets are received.

 To apply, click on Apply Now, create an account in the software (if you do not already have one), and select SEG Field Camp Grant Application.

-- Projects must have an impact on the geophysical profession or students of the geosciences.
+- Proposed field camp projects must have an impact on the geophysical profession or students of the geosciences.

 - Any funding award which is not used for the purpose outlined in the proposal must be returned to the SEG, unless written permission is received to change the scope of the original project request.